00-1/btcsim/README.md

 🥦 Checks whether the event has already been received, by looking for a document with the message id in the database.

-> APIs resend webhook events if they fail (e.g. due to timeout).
+> Webhooks resend events if they fail (e.g. due to timeout).
 Not doing this check can cause the reply to be repeated.

 🌳 If it's a new event, sends a reply.